shivamguys/irctc-cypress-automation/readme.md

 ## How to Make this work for you?

 - Things you need **GOOGLE_APPLICATION_CREDENTIALS** thats it.
-- Make relevant changes in file located at **cypress/fixtures/passenger_data.json**
+- Make relevant changes in the file located at **cypress/fixtures/passenger_data.json**
 > [!TIP]
 > Filling Your **UPI ID** Will Initiate A Payment Request Directly.
 > But it's a bit slow generally would take 2 or 3 sec to arrive request on your smartphone.
-> If Your are not using this then you can scan and pay directly which would be much faster.
+> If You are not using this then you can scan and pay directly which would be much faster.